Qumulo/docs/rest-api-guide/smb-session-administration/smb_sessions.md

 category: /SMB Session Administration
 methods:
   get:
+    summary: Enumerate open sessions
     parameters:
+    - name: identity
-    - description: 'List only sessions matching a user identity in the form of: [1] A name or a SID optionally qualified with a domain prefix (e.g local:name, S-1-1-0, name, world:Everyone, ldap_user:name, or ad:name), or [2] An ID type (e.g. uid:1001, auth_id:513, SID:S-1-1-0).)'
+      description: 'List only sessions matching a user identity in the form of: [1] A name or a SID optionally qualified with a domain prefix (e.g local:name, S-1-1-0, name, world:Everyone, ldap_user:name, or ad:name), or [2] An ID type (e.g. uid:1001, auth_id:513, SID:S-1-1-0).)'
-      name: identity
       required: false
+    - name: after
-    - description: Return entries after the given key (keys are returned in the paging object)
+      description: Return entries after the given key (keys are returned in the paging object)
-      name: after
       required: false
+    - name: limit
-    - description: Return no more than this many entries; the system may choose a smaller limit.
+      description: Return no more than this many entries; the system may choose a smaller limit.
-      name: limit
       required: false
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"api_smb_sessions_get_response\",\n  \"type\"\
         : \"object\",\n  \"properties\": {\n    \"session_infos\": {\n      \"type\"\